jstoebel/critical_response_talk/slides.md

 ???
  - There's a great blog article by Erik Dietrich called "How to Use a Code Review to Execute Someone’s Soul" that lists some of flavors of toxic code reviews
- - Nit picking session: Where we spend a lot of time pointing out little things about the code.
+ - **Nit picking session:** Where we spend a lot of time pointing out little things about the code.
  - I don't think code reviews are the best place for this sort of thing (linters are better)
  - So much of the stuff like this can come up as opinion disguised as fact.
 "I think local variables should be lowercase_underscored" becomes "variables in ruby should be underscored".
+ - There can also be pressure as a reviewer to find something, _anything_ wrong with the code.
+If I don't will my co-workers think I'm lazy or incompetent?
+The result is a deluge of hot takes that can bury the important stuff.
+Its also not a great use of time.
- - Marathon: where we go over everything _ad nauseum_.
+ - **Marathon:** where we go over everything _ad nauseum_.
 This may sound harmless enough but 1) do we really have time for that and 2) I've known people in my professional life that are able to get their way simply by talking the longest.
 When an argument ensues they just dig in their heels for as long as it takes until the opposing party can't go on (tired, hungry, need to pick up their kids, etc.) and they win by default.
- - Firing squad and Exit Exam: where the relationship becomes adversarial.
+ - **Firing squad and Exit Exam:** where the relationship becomes adversarial.
 I am going to try to poke as many holes in your code as I can to find deficiencies.
 Your code either "passes" and gets merged in or "fails" and it doesn't.
 I think this can have some serious side effects.

 ---
 class: center, middle